The FiiO AM3 is a brand new amplifier card for the X7 DAP series and Q-series portable DAC/AMP featuring balanced outputs. It is priced at $99.

-In balanced mode I didn’t need to adjust the volume but in came a better treble extension, increased staging width, and a fuller bass response.
+In balanced mode, I didn’t need to adjust the volume but in came a better treble extension, increased staging width, and fuller bass response.
 Dynamics came up a few notches also.
 Clearly, the additional power really benefitted the K501.

 For those IEMs, dynamic headphones or efficient planars that need the power or can scale with power using the 2.5mm TRSS option is much preferred.
 Remember balanced doesn’t change the tonality, it just simply gets the can or IEM performing optimally with adequate power.

-In balanced mode though the AM3 pulls ahead of the AM2 tonally.
-In comes a wider and deeper soundstage, enhanced bass depth and slam and better body all round, especially with vocals.
+In balanced mode, the AM3 pulls ahead of the AM2 tonally.
+In comes, a wider and deeper soundstage with enhanced bass depth and slam and better body all round, especially with vocals.
 If the AM3 is for relaxed genres the balanced mode is for modern pop and EDM.
 If you have a 2.5mm TRSS the AM3 clearly represents better value than the AM2.

 If you don’t have balanced cables then the AM5 is still the top module for me, even with a wide range of IEMs.
 However, if you do have a few balanced cables around, particularly for inefficient IEM’s the AM3 is the superior choice.

 The AM3 represents the best value amp module to date for the X7 DAP.
 It has not one but two signature profiles with a smooth sounding and coherent but polite unbalanced mode and a more aggressive, dynamic, and powerful balanced output.